chaospuppy/irsa-demo/GOTCHAS.md

 # Gotchas
-- Need to restart canal pods after rotating SA signing keys
+- Need to restart all pods after rotating SA signing keys, unless it's possible to specify two `--service-account-issuers`
 - Need to use custom AMI for RKE2 nodes to pre-disable networkmanager